Chat to Caira about your dismissal. She answers questions, reviews contracts, and drafts statements in seconds: https://caira.unwildered.co.uk

 Evidence That Wins (The “Product” Angle)

 Winning a high-value wrongful dismissal claim is all about the evidence.
-The best-prepared executives have:
+The best-prepared professionals have:

 Forensic Accounting:

-Internal emails showing the dismissal was engineered to save costs, not for genuine misconduct.
+Internal emails or board/partnership minutes showing the dismissal was engineered to save costs, avoid bonus or profit share payments, or prevent vesting.Contractual Documents:

 Actionable Steps: What to Do in the First 7 Days